 Note: some private landlords that don’t use a high-street letting agent advertise on those portals, so you may deal directly with the landlord if you make an enquiry.
 I’m just highlighting the point in case you have a preference of who you wish to deal with.
 I know some tenants prefer dealing directly with landlords because they despise letting agents, while others don’t have a preference, or prefer letting agents.

-• Gumtree – since Gumtree is more of a bargain basement classified website, tenants on Housing Benefit seem to have better luck on there than anywhere else.
+- Gumtree – since Gumtree is more of a bargain basement classified website; tenants in receivership of Housing Benefit seem to have better luck on there than anywhere else.
 And that’s pretty much why I have included them in this list!

 So if you’re having a hard time being accepted as a tenant for financial reasons, I think Gumtree might be worth a spin!